 Mobile Search and Auto Completion

-The patent filing points out that it might be convenient for mobile searchers if a search engine offered query suggestions in a drop down under the search box as a searcher is typing in their query terms.
+The patent filing points out that it might be convenient for mobile searchers if a search engine offered query suggestions in a drop-down under the search box as a searcher typed in their query terms.
 The idea behind this is that it means that a searcher may have to do less typing on keyboards that may be harder to use than those found on desktop and laptop computers.

-Of course, the major search engines are now offering this type of auto completion of query terms for all searchers, and not just mobile phone users.
+Of course, the major search engines now offer this type of auto-completion of query terms for all searchers and not just mobile phone users.

-Suggested searches for related and frequently appearing queries are shown to searchers with the intention of making searching a better experience for the people who use search engines.
+Suggested searches for related and frequently appearing queries are shown to searchers to make searching a better experience for the people who use search engines.

-The patent application describes three different algorithms that might be used to identify query suggestions, but doesn’t go into much detail how they may be ranked against one another.
+The patent application describes three different algorithms that might be used to identify query suggestions but don’t detail how they may be ranked against one another.
 There’s some suggestion that how frequently they appear may be part of that determination, as well as another approach that sees if they provide a range of meanings and intents that may be associated with a searcher’s query.

 Query suggestions may be purposefully presented to searchers in different parts of search results based upon the type of suggestion.

-Have you been seeing more query suggestions in your searches?
+Have you seen more query suggestions in your searches?